cloudogu/k8s-dogu-operator/docs/development/development_guide_en.md

 There is a make target to automatically generate the configmap - `make generate-dogu-descriptor`.
 Note that the file path must be exported under the variable `CUSTOM_DOGU_DESCRIPTOR`.

-After a Dogu installation the Dogu is entered as owner in the ConfigMap.
-If you uninstall the Dogu afterwards the ConfigMap is also removed from the cluster.
+After a Dogu installation will be deleted from cluster.